 Should the need for capital change, the shareholder agreement with the owner banks provides considerable predictability over the provision of capital from the owner banks.
-The company's capital targets are to be adjusted from 31 December 2022, since the systemic risk buffer is being increased from three to 4.5 per cent.
-Account has also been taken of two increases of 0.5 per cent in the countercyclical capital buffer from 30 June 2022 and 31 December 2022 respectively, plus a further potential 0.5 per cent increase in the countercyclical capital buffer from 30 June 2023.
+The company's capital targets are to be adjusted from 31 March 2023, when the countercyclical capital buffer will increase by 0.5 percentage points from two to 2.5 per cent.
+Account has also been taken of an increase in the systemic risk buffer from three to 4.5 per cent at 31 December 2023.